-Well that’s about to change, as we’re knocking our existing Twin Room and one of our Triple Rooms into one large family room for up to 5 guests.
+Well, that’s now changed, as we’ve knocked our existing Twin Room and one of our Triple Rooms into one large family room for up to 5 guests.

-Luckily there are several plus points to ripping the guts out of our old Twin Room – Not least is seeing the back of the bloody awful 1980’s tiles!
+Luckily there are several plus points to ripping the guts out of that room – Not least is seeing the back of the bloody awful 1980s bathroom tiles!
 Something we’ve been looking forward to since we moved in.
 Still, Rome wasn’t built in a day, and we’ve been steadily refurbishing the whole place since then.

 Of course, being a seasoned DIY practitioner, I have virtually every tool that’s ever been made, so that’s not a problem.
 It comes under the category of ‘the proper tool for the job’.
 These are the tools that are bought with the intention of making the job then times easier, so it doesn’t matter if you only use them once every year or so.

-So there I was, in the obligatory head upside down position, with a spanner in one hand whilst trying to simultaneously twist the tap to loosen it.
-To my surprise the tap nut did actually come loose but, despite having isolated the water supply (I’m not that stupid.
-Well mostly), the usual spurt of water emerged and started to run down my arm, then onto my trousers.
-One day I’ll complete a plumbing job without either getting wet, or having bulging eyes from hanging like a bat for hours.
+So there I was, in the obligatory head upside down position, with a spanner in one hand whilst trying to twist the tap to loosen it simultaneously.
+To my surprise, the tap nut did actually come loose but, despite having isolated the water supply (I’m not that stupid.
+Mostly), the usual spurt of water emerged and started to run down my arm, then onto my trousers.
+One day I’ll complete a plumbing job without either getting wet or having bulging eyes from hanging upside-down like a bat for hours.

 The next task was to remove the walls and door frame from the ensuite.

-Simply really, you just arm yourself with a large hammer and an even larger crowbar and go to work in a very manly way.
+Simple, really; you just arm yourself with a large hammer and an even larger crowbar and go to work in a very manly way.

-The noise and dust are something else, but there’s something quite theraputic about destroying a stud wall, especially when it was put together really quite well when it was first built.
-Having said that, the guy who did the plastering clearly didn’t understand the definition of the word ‘skim’ when he slopped on a coat about half and inch thick.
+The noise and dust are something else, but there’s something quite therapeutic about destroying a stud wall, especially when it was put together really quite well when it was first built.
+Having said that, the guy who did the plastering clearly didn’t understand the definition of the word ‘skim’ when he slopped on a coat about half an inch thick.
 Not that I could do any better.
-Personally I think plastering is one of the dark arts, in the same vein as turning people into frogs, as practised only by magicians and wizards.
+Personally, I think plastering is one of the dark arts, in the same vein as turning people into frogs, as practised only by magicians and wizards.

-All of which left us with this mess to be cleaned up, which is why we’ve got a nice big(ish) skip in the carpark.
+All of this left us with this mess to be cleaned up, which is why we had a nice big(ish) skip in the carpark.

-Next steps include removing the ensuite contents from the Triple Room next door, adding new walls to make it bigger, then bashing through part of the diving wall between the two rooms.
+The next steps include removing the ensuite contents from the Triple Room next door, adding new walls to make it bigger, and then bashing through part of the diving wall between the two rooms.

-Like all our rooms, the occupancy will be flexible, so you can still book this room even it’s just the two of you unless, of course, you’re a fan of Booking.con etc., in which case they’ll make you pay for full occupancy irrespective of how many of you are staying? (#bookdirect instead)
+Like all our rooms, the occupancy rates are flexible, so you can still book this room even if it’s just the two of you unless, of course, you’re a fan of Booking.con etc., in which case they’ll make you pay for full occupancy irrespective of how many of you are staying? (#bookdirect instead)